Andrew A. Dahl, MD, FACS

 If both eyes have cataracts and surgery is agreed upon, the surgery on the second eye is generally planned at least a week after the first eye.
 There is usually no harm in waiting a much longer period of time between the two eye operations.

-Since the lens of the eye is necessary to accurately focus light onto the retinal surface and removal of the cataract involves removal of the lens, modern cataract surgery combines removal of the lens with placement of a new artificial lens into the eye.
-Measurements for the size, shape, and power of this lens will be taken at least a week prior to the surgery so that the lens can be ordered and available at the time of surgery.
+Because the lens of the eye is necessary to accurately focus light onto the retinal surface and removal of the cataract involves removal of the lens, modern cataract surgery combines removal of the lens and placement of a new artificial lens into the eye.
+Measurements for the size, shape, and power of this lens will be taken prior to the surgery so that the lens can be available at the time of surgery.

 More than 2 million cataract surgeries are performed annually in the United States.
 It is extremely safe and effective, improving vision in the vast majority of patients.